-A plant designer may use technical standards, or a combination of standards and engineering principles relevant to the design requirements (as long as the design meets regulatory requirements).
+A plant designer may use technical standards, or a combination of standards and engineering, design, or ergonomics principles relevant to the design requirements (as long as the design meets regulatory requirements).
 Engineering principles could include mathematical or scientific procedures outlined in an engineering reference or standard.